 This is an exciting partnership between KLKP and our host facility and its director, Michael Paul.
 Not only will experienced camp counsellors be working with un-chaperoned participants and lending their expertise from years of running summer programming at the Kids’ camp, but they will also be creating “Summer fun” programming for all of the children on site.
 The Kenosee Boys and Girls Camp runs a variety of programming for children and families all summer long, so their enthusiasm, knowledge of the environs and sparkly-spirits will mesh well with the Family Camp atmosphere at KLKP.

-Dedicated staff/ volunteers will ensure your child is socially connected, happy in their classes, in bed at a reasonable hour and not getting up to non-musical mischief.
+Dedicated staff/ volunteers led by educator and musician Kylee Carver will ensure your child is socially connected, happy in their classes, in bed at a reasonable hour and not getting up to non-musical mischief.

 Week ONE and TWO Kids Camp: Music and Songwriting

 Additionally, thanks to a SK Arts Board Grant, KLKP will offer dynamic and flexible programming, inspiring art and music drawn from the landscape itself.
-We also have Ted View and Brii LaPlante as Artist in residence for the KLKP program, as well as songwriting with L.J.
-Tyson!
+We also have Ted View and Brii LaPlante and Sue Bland as Artist in residences for the KLKP Kids program, as well as songwriting with Scott Perrie ( of Winsome Kind fame).
 Our children’s program has enlarged capacity, and we are so excited about the possibilities.

 Week ONE and TWO: Art as a Registered Class